L05Dhruv/python-2-quiz/README.md

-# Python I Quiz - coding challenges
+# Python II Quiz - coding challenges
 You will be working on 3 problems in the `problems` folder.
 Test cases are provided in `main.py`.
 Work on the problems in their respective files, uncomment the appropriate test case(s) and run `main.py` to see if your solution is working.

 # Getting Started